toto/solarman-widget-scriptable/README.md

 1. Fill in `USERNAME` and `PASSWORD` on top of the `solarman-widget.js` file with your login data.
 2. Copy `solarman-widget.js` and `lib/sjcl.js` into your Scriptable directory (see [scriptable.app](https://scriptable.app) for more infos).
 3. Add a small widget to your home screen and choose solarman-widget in the widget config.

+## Documentation

+Also contains a [rough API documentation](https://github.com/toto/solarman-widget-scriptable/blob/main/doc/API.md) of the reverse enginnered parts of the SOLARMAN API.